 What Is Emphysema?

-Emphysema is a lung disease that limits the movement of air in and out of your lungs, making breathing harder.
-Emphysema is most often caused by heavy, long-time cigarette smoking.
+Emphysema is a lung disease that limits the movement of air in and out of your lungs.
+This makes breathing harder.
+It's most often caused by heavy, long-term cigarette smoking.
 Emphysema is one of a group of conditions called chronic obstructive pulmonary disease (COPD).

 Inside the lungs are branching airways made of stretchy tissue.
 Each airway is wrapped with bands of muscle that help keep it open.
 Air travels in and out of the lungs through these airways.